stuckhere4ever-me/terraform-beginner-bootcamp-2023/README.md

 `echo 'alias tf=terraform' >>~/.bash_profile`

-Also updated gitpod.yml so that terraform cloud ssh key is run as part of the terraform command set
+Also updated gitpod.yml so that terraform cloud ssh key is run as part of the terraform command set Added line to bash profile script to ensure it got rerun:
+`source ~/.bash_profile`